About the trip

 We will spend the night at a camp that is right on the river’s edge and backed up by excellent opportunities for hiking and the exploration of numerous side canyons and vistas.
 Sit back in one of our camp chairs and take in the sunset as the colors of the canyon walls change right before your eyes.
 Enjoy a cold drink as the guides pass around appetizers and prepare a gorgeous dinner and dessert.
 This is luxury camping in one of the most beautiful river canyons in the Southwestern United States.
 Don’t worry if you don’t have your own tent, sleeping pad or sleeping bag.
 Just let one of our friendly staff know at the time of reservation and we’ll take care of everything.

 Our guides are the best in the business, focusing on safety and guest service as a top priority.
 All are extremely knowledgeable about the area’s geology, ecology and history and just love being on the river.
 Many with experience on rivers all over the country and across the globe, I know you’ll enjoy each one as much as we do and will certainly help to make your day on the river the best possible.
-Minimum age for the three day stand up paddle boarding trip on the Rio Chama is 5 y/o; children should be adventurous and have some previous outdoor experiences.
+Minimum age for the three day stand up paddle boarding trip on the Rio Chama is 12 y/o; children should be adventurous and have some previous outdoor experiences.
+Please note that at most water levels, we switch from paddleboards to rafts/kayaks before the most difficult rapids on the final day.
 Groups of 4 or more may request Custom dates, subject to availability.